Gayle fell pregnant for the first time in February 1995. Her due date was 19 November 1995.

 Both Gayle and Matthew were examined by a psychiatrist.
 Following the death of her son, Gayle had become severely emotionally disturbed and depressed and this continued for a period of approximately 18 months.

 However, by the time of examination she was no longer depressed and had been able to return to work.

 In July 1999, Matthew was admitted to hospital with a serious depressive breakdown following an overdose.

-On examination by the psychiatrist, it was found that his depression had started following the death of
+On examination by the psychiatrist, it was found that his depression had started following the death of his son.

 After that time, Matthew had never fully recovered and he continued to have a clear depressive illness.
 With the correct medication and counselling, it was expected that he would make a recovery provided that difficulties at work were resolved.